gianzamboni/react-native-web-typescript-template/README.md

 Then open `android/app/gradle.properties` and update it with the password you setted in the previous step.

 After setting up the gradle properties, run `npm run build:android` to generate the bundle.
+It will be saved on `android/app/build/outputs/bundle/release`

+To install the bundled app on a connected device or a simulator run `npm run install:android`.

+Once tested, you can upload the bundle to [Google Play Console](https://play.google.com/console).